raizen4/AndroidProgramming/NewsApp/README.md

 # NewsAPP
--This application acts as an RSS feeder.
-In the first screen you are prompted to make a query so the application will give you the most important feeds about what you searched(there are 10 results by default).
-The result will be shown each with name and photo(Attention!! the photos will lazy load,so until there is one available( I had to parse the html and find one as the default api doesn't give any thumbnail), a placeholder will be shown)
+<pr>-This application acts as an RSS feeder.
+In the first screen you are prompted to make a query so the application
+will give you the most important feeds about what you searched(there are 10 results by default).
+The result will be shown each with name and photo(Attention!! the photos will lazy load,so until there is one available( I had to parse the html and find one as the default api doesn't give any thumbnail), a placeholder will be shown)</pr>
 -The app usses Google Ajax API for the feeds.
 -The app alows saving the articles or blogs or whatever the result is in a local database as well as it lets you share the result on other apps.
 -you can read what you saved if you have internet.